Grozny: Culture and education

 Grozny is known for its modern architecture and as a spa town and although nearly all the town was destroyed or seriously damaged during the Chechen Wars, it has since been entirely rebuilt.
-It is home to Chechen State University and FC Akhmat Grozny, which after a fifteen-year absence from its home town returned to Grozny in March 2008.
+It is home to Chechen State University, one of the leading in Russia About Grozny.
+The FC Akhmat Grozny, which after a fifteen-year absence from its home town returned to Grozny in March 2008, is the local football club.
 Also in Grozny is Chechen State Pedagogical Institute and Grozny State Oil Technical University.

+The main objects of the cultural life of Grozny are About Grozny: